Learning unbiased group-wise registration (LUGR) and joint segmentation: evaluation on longitudinal diffusion MRI: Experiments and results

 \subsubsection{Reference methods}

 We compare the proposed mean-space joint framework ([Mean]) with a pair-wise framework \cite{li2019hybrid} that uses fixed-reference registration ([Fixed]).
 The [Fixed] method registers a moving image to a target image ($\mathcal{L}_{reg}^F$), encourages deformation smoothness ($\mathcal{L}_{def}^F$), and segments the moving image ($\mathcal{L}_{seg}^F$).
 In contrast to [Mean], where segmentation consistency is forced by a constraint, [Fixed] explicitly optimizes consistency in the loss function with a metric of spatial correspondence between the target segmentation label and the warped moving segmentation prediction $\mathcal{L}_{cons}^F$.
+An overview of [Fixed] framework is provided in supplementary Figure~\ref{fig3}.
 The loss function for [Fixed] is fomulated as:

 To evaluate the sole value of the mean-space strategy, we used the same network configurations and loss metrics for [Mean] and [Fixed] framework, and adapted the [Fixed] for SVF-based deformation instead of the displacement-based deformation used in the literature \cite{li2019hybrid}.